Description

 Comments

-synonym is Aptenia cordifolia.
+Aptenia cordifolia.
 Another common name is Heartleaf Iceplant.

 The most commonly sold cultivar is 'Red Apple', a hybrid of Mesembryanthemum cordifolium and